-I'm a British physician and global health consultant trained at Bristol University, Harvard School of Public Health, and MIT.
-I work in global health policy and have experience with the Harvard Health Systems Cluster, Public Health England, Oxford University, and the World Health Organisation where I'm currently a consultant with the Global Coordination Mechanism for Non-Communicable Diseases.
+I'm a British physician and global health consultant trained at Bristol University, Harvard School of Public Health, the Kennedy School of Government, and MIT.
+I work in global health policy and have experience with the Harvard Health Systems Cluster, Public Health England, Oxford University, and the World Health Organisation where I'm currently a consultant.

 Allen L, Atun R, Moore M, Kaboolian K. The Local Political Health Economy.
 Harvard Case Study.
 2015.